 - At the surface of the sea: basking sharks, whales, seals, sunfish, dolphins, porpoises, sea otters

 Underwater, you can dive on the wall of Calve Island for example which is covered in life by colourful soft corals such as dead men’s fingers, plumose anemone or dahlia anemones.
-To fully take advantage of the amazing colours on the wall, a good torch-light is necessary.
-My video with its very wide beam was just perfect to see it all!
+To fully take advantage of the fantastic colours on the wall, a good torch-light is necessary.
+My video with its wide beam was just perfect to see it all!

-While diving, you can meet edible and velvet crabs, squat lobsters, sun starfish, dogfish and the beautiful cuckoo wrasses which are so colourful that you wonder if they go lost as they look like tropical fish.
-I’ve been also very surprised by the number of jellyfish I saw.
+While diving, you can meet edible and velvet crabs, squat lobsters, sun starfish, dogfish and the beautiful cuckoo wrasses which are so colourful that you wonder if they got lost as they look like tropical fish.
+I’ve also been very surprised by the number of jellyfish I saw.
 Hopefully, we were wearing a dry suit, a hood, gloves and a mask.
 From the cute moon jellyfish to the giant lion’s mane jellyfish, they are everywhere!
 They are beautiful but be careful when ascending from a dive, always look up (like always)!

 My encounter with the basking sharks

 As their name is indicating, they like basking in the sun at the surface in the summer.
 They are found swimming close to the shore but not exactly next to it too.
 It means you have to go in the blue to see them.
-These 2 points explain why this adventure consists only in snorkelling, as there is not point to scuba dive with them as you are going to stay mainly at the surface.
+These 2 points explain why this adventure consists only in snorkelling, as there is no point to scuba dive with them as you are going to stay mainly at the surface.
 This adventure is hence accessible for anyone who knows how to swim and use a snorkel!

 The basking shark is the 2nd largest fish in the world after the whale shark.
 Its length varies from 6m to 9m with a weight that could be more than 4 tonnes.
 In addition to their impressive size, their main characteristic is their mouth size that they can completely stretch to filter as much water as possible.
 They open their jaws very wide only to do this: they are peaceful plankton eaters.
 Their lifespan is not precisely known, but it is estimated to be 50 years.
-In the UK, like in Malta, New Zealand and Florida, USA, they are an endangered protected species.
+In the UK, like in Malta, New Zealand and Florida, USA, they are an endangered, protected species.

 Their migration journey during the year is still a mystery.
-They are found in polar waters like mild temperature waters at the surface in the summer, but in the winter they go to depths down to 900m to hunt some deep-water plankton.
+Basking sharks are found in polar waters like mild temperature waters at the surface in the summer, but in the winter they go to depths down to 900m to hunt some deep-water plankton.
 This is why it ‘s hard to know where they are exactly going.

 While doing research on the basking sharks, I realised that many people were worried that basking sharks could attack, kill or eat humans!
 Not at all: they are like peaceful aquatic cows.
 Once concern I understand a bit better is the fear of being swallowed by accident by them as they filter the water.
 During the time we were in the water, I realised that we were rarely staying long underwater.
 We spent much time trying to spot their fins on the surface, to then swim toward them.